Snowshoeing in Banff National Park is a fun, invigorating way to spend time outdoors in…

 Bring skates or rent a pair at the Fairmont Chateau Lake Louise so you can enjoy the magic of skating or playing shinny on Lake Louise.

 Called the world’s best skating rink by both CNN and the Huffington Post, skating here offers a backdrop like no other, In January be dazzled by the Ice Magic Festival.

 Ever wondered what it’s like to snowshoe under a full moon?
 Sign up for a two hour tour with Kananskis Outfitters and see for yourself.
-Or choose their Dark Sky Stargazing Tour – a new addition this year.
+Or choose their Dark Sky Stargazing Tour.
 Other options for exploring Kananaskis Country include Sunday morning tours and private half or full day snowshoe tours.

 Go cat skiing at Castle Mountain

 Cat skiing powder snow at Castle Mountain Resort in southern Alberta is a thrilling experience.
 Strapped onto a pair of fat skis, it’s like floating on air – when you get it right.

 With pointers from the guides, intermediate and better skiers will have an adrenalin filled day that will leave you wanting more.